turingarena/turingarena/docs/internals/driver/driver.md

 - `input`
 - `output`

+NOTE: the following is obsolete.
+It is preferable to use only the two pipes, never close them (similarly to `stdin`/`stdout`), avoiding direct access to the sandbox.

 For each communication block, the evaluator does the following.
 1. Opens the `input` pipe, writes one or more requests, then closes the pipe (flushing the data).
 2. Opens the `output` pipes, reads it until EOF, then closes it.